IT-STUDENT123/iot-kurssi/README.md

-# iot-kurssi
+# iot-kurssi ryhmätyö

 ## arduino
 - Monitors temperature and humidity levels
-- Uploads values to server
+- Uploads values to server in json format
-- json format
 - Asks server for new target values.
 - Sets servo motor state based on target values.